tc4815/configure-ad/README.md

 <img src="https://imgur.com/tGR75X0.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Log back into Client-1 using "mydomain.com\jane_admin" and the associated admin password this time.
 Right click the Start button again and select "System" -> "Remote Desktop" -> "Select users that can remotely access this PC".
 Click "Add" and type "Domain" to seach and add the group named "Domain Users".
 This allows you to add a group of users instead of adding each user one at a time.
-Click "OK" to apply the new persmission.
+Click "OK" to apply the new permission.
 </p>
 <br />